otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _Is the visualization thoroughly analyzed and discussed?_
 - _If a plot is provided, are the axes, title, and datum clearly defined?_

-learning curve of final model
+TODO: learning curve of final model

 ### Reflection
 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section: